black sesame blondies

 • Baking powder – Baking powder helps the blondie rise.

-• Brown sugar – Adds sweetness to the matcha blondie.
+• Brown sugar – Adds sweetness to the blondie.
 I used light brown sugar because I wanted my blondie to be less sweet.
 You can also use dark brown sugar for this recipe which will make the blondie sweeter and chewier.
 A question I get asked a lot is “can I use less sugar”.
 The short answer is yes, but it will change the texture of the blondie.
 Using less sugar will make the blondie less chewy and more cakey.

 • Unsalted butter – I used browned butter for this recipe because I like the intense, nutty flavor it has.